isb-cgc/ISB-CGC-data-proc/data_upload/README.md

+The data upload code uploads the contents of the TCGA DCC into GCS.

+The code is heavily data-driven based on the input configuration.

+The current archives that are candidates to upload are obtained from the DCC latestarchive.
+They are organized into a nested map per study per platform of 'bio', 'mage-tab', 'data' and 'maf' archives.
+Metadata for the CloudSQL metadata tables are obtained from that spreadsheet and also from the DCC metadata.current.txt and the CGHub manifest.
+The NCI annotations are obtained to be used to filter out the upload of files whose participant, sample or aliquot barcodes are marked 'redacted', 'dnu', or with 'unacceptable prior treatment'.

+The code then runs each study in parallel.
+Each study first processes the 'bio' archives, obtaining metadata from the Level 1 clinical, auxiliary, and biospecimen files.
+These files are uploaded into GCS, with the exception of files marked FFPE.

+The different platforms for each study are then processed in parallel.
+The SDRF(s) associated with each platform are parsed and metadata from the SDRF is put together for each aliquot/file name pair.
+If the SDRF belongs to a center/platform designated for upload, it is then uploaded to GCS.
+After the SDRF is parsed, the archives for that platform are then processed.
+If the archive  belongs to a level, center, and platform combination designated for upload, the archive is downloaded to the GCE hard drive and exploded.
+The files are processed and files that clear the excluded file type extensions are uploaded to GCS.
+There are some maf file archives that aren't mentioned in any SDRF files that are processed special.
+They are essentially processed the same as other platform archives with the additional step of parsing the maf file and associating the maf file name and aliquot barcode pairs in the metadata.

+As each platform completes for a study, its metadata is merged with previous platforms' metadata.
+Once all the platforms have completed, the metadata is merged with the higher level metadata from metadata.current.txt and the CGHub manifest.
+The metadata is then saved on a per study basis to the CloudSQL metadata_clinical, metadata_biospecimen, metadata_data, and metadata_samples tables.
+The metadata_samples records are a denormalized version of the other three tables.
+The clinical, biospecimen and data metadata is returned to the top processing thread.

+To complete the upload, the top processing thread combines the metadata from all the studies and saves the clinical, biospecimen and data metadata in separate json files to GCS to be used by the ETL code to create BigQuery tables.

 The data upload code is run via Google Compute Engine.
 The main module is `uploadTCGA` and takes a config file for an argument

 The compute engine is constructed by the following command: